 Jackie on facing rejection and racism.

-  Orange is the New Black star Jackie Cruz has faced a lot of racism and rejection since entering Hollywood.
+Orange Is the New Black star Jackie Cruz has faced a lot of racism and rejection since entering Hollywood.
 But the most surprising part?
-Learning she doesn’t look like the stereotypical Latina that Hollywood expects.
+Learning that she doesn’t look like the stereotypical Latina that Hollywood expects.

 Speaking with Refinery29, she recalled that when she first went to see agents, they didn’t have any idea what to do with her.

 “I would try to work with agents, and they would say, ‘I don’t know where to place you, you don’t look the type.’
 I was like, ‘What do you mean the type?
 They asked for a Latina, and I am Latina!
 We come in all different colors and sizes; in the Dominican Republic, we all look different!’
 But they wouldn’t take me on as a client because they just didn’t know what to do with me or what kind of roles to put me up for.”

 But when she went out for her OITNB role of Flaca, she knew she had hit the jackpot.